gdvr11/EarthquakeTweets/README.md

 # EarthquakeTweets

+The purpose of this project is to create a python based data pipeline with the following methods/tools:
-1. Pull tweets from Twitter API
+1. Tweepy to pull tweets from Twitter API (code taken from yanofsky and modified to extract tweets for 2019)
-2. Utilize pandas to clean and transform the data
+2. Pandas to clean and transform the columns
+4. Luigi to orchestrate the etl process
-3. Visualize data in Tableau (https://public.tableau.com/profile/gen.dv#!/vizhome/SFBayAreaEarthquakesfromTwitter/story_sfEarthquakes)
+3. Tableau to visualize the data (https://public.tableau.com/profile/gen.dv#!/vizhome/SFBayAreaEarthquakesfromTwitter/story_sfEarthquakes)

-enhancements in progress...